 Banish Writer's Block With Outlines First, Baby!

 An outline is imperative to creating a beautiful and intimate book that invites readers into your world.

-But why don’t I just start writing?
+But why don’t I just start writing a book?

 Great question.
 I used to when I was first writing screenplays in Los Angeles and that usually resulted in me writing myself into corners I couldn’t get out of.
 Such a headache!
 (And quite de-motivating.)
 And so I learned to put more effort into the outlining phase where problems can be resolved before the deeper writing begins.